openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/13_modules.rst

    top-level statement
    sequence

-All top-level statements are executed only once before the call to any other function, or access to any top-level variable of the separate module.
+- If a separate is imported by some other module then semantics of the top-level statements is to initialize the imported module.
+This means that all top-level statements are executed only once before the call to any other function, or access to any top-level variable of the separate module.
-This also works if a function of the module is used as *program entry point*.
+- If a separate module is used a program then top-level statements are used as a program entry point (see :ref:`Program Entry Point main`).
+If the separate module has the ``main`` function, it is executed after execution of the top-level statements.

 .. code-block:: typescript
    :linenos:

       // Source file A
-      {
+      { // Block form
         console.log ("A.top-level statements")
       }